OPEN WEB, ART, AND THE CIVIC REALM

 Examples of the works:

 Making things is the spirit of the creative nights at Code for Boston, using open media data and programming languages.
 In the future they hope to have hardware projects, and be able to program physical objects to do things.
-One of the things that inspired Lyre to have this discussion tonight is how does Code for Boston step up their game in multiple dimensions?
-As a civic technology organization they have been building up a group of technologists, and scores of organizations have been getting into this civic tech space to solve problems.
+One of the goals that inspired Lyre to have this discussion tonight is looking at ways for Code for Boston to step up their game in multiple dimensions.
+As a civic technology organization it has been building up a group of technologists, and scores of organizations have been getting into this civic tech space to solve problems.
 If the need is to go out into communities, start democratizing this and bring people into the process of solving problems together, then what is the next step?

-· How do we bridge the tech capacity that all this cutting edge technology gives us?
+How do we deploy the tech capacity that all this cutting edge technology gives us?

 Public art is an amazing context for civic action.

-· Why are we doing these things?
+Why are we doing these things?
 Why art and the civic realm?
-As we go forward understand the why we are doing this.

 How do we use this project to engage the public?
 What if this webpage isn’t the only place to represent it?
 What if we went to places and we project the data on the buildings in the places that are experiencing gentrification?
 How else can we combine data and art?